...do YOUR families link back to first South Australian wheat growers?

 |Local Courts, Mt Barker: Wednesday, February 14, 1855 Full jurisdiction Before Francis Davison, Esq., Stipendiary Magistrate; Robert Davennort and Frederick May, Esqs. |

-"Christine McLean, a septnagenerian wife of Donald McLean, appeared to answer the complaint of Annie Macbean and Catherine Macbean, of the same place for having violently assaulted them with a stick.
-Mr Andrews defended; and in cross-examination elicited that one of the ladies was enchanted by a son of the defendant, and that the defendant on becoming aware of the fact ordered the frail one never to come on her premises again.
-That the evening in question the lady did, in defiance of the defendant's injunctions, come on her premises.
+"Christian McLean, a septuageniarian wife of Donald McLean, appeared to answer the complaint of Annie Macbean and Catherine Macbean, of the same place for having violently assaulted them with a stick.
+Mr Andrews defended; and in cross-examination elicited that one of the ladies was enciente [pregnant] by a son of the defendant, and that the defendant on becoming aware of the fact ordered the frail one never to come on her premises again.
+That on the evening in question the lady did, in defiance of the defendant's injunctions, come on her premises.
 The charge was, however, clearly proved, and the defendant was fined £2 and costs."
 (South Australian Register, 21st February 1855, p3)

 COMMENTS by Don Gordon on 8th Nov 2018:

-* This newspaper item has Christina in her 70s in 1855 (ie born between 1775 and 1785) whereas we have a possible OPR for a birth on 28th April 1787 which would make Christina 67 years at the time of the court.
+* This newspaper item has Christina in her 70s in 1855 (ie born between 1775 and 1785) whereas we have her christening OPR on 28th April 1787 which would make Christina 67 years at the time of the court.
 The BRB (p7) had her born in 1791 in which case she would have been about 64 years old at the time of the court.
-But maybe the reporter was just using the term septnagenerian as another way of saying that she was old.
+But maybe the reporter was just using the term septuagenarian as another way of saying that she was old.